 Update: This offer for the Citi Premier℠ Card has expired.
 Learn more about the current offers here.

 When it comes to mid-range credit cards, the Chase Sapphire Preferred® Card seems to be the most popular card.
-However, for someone looking for a mid-range card with a reasonable annual fee, the Citi Premier℠ Card is seriously worth considering.
+However, the Citi Premier℠ Card is seriously worth considering as well, and is a direct competitor.

-In this post, I wanted to look at nine reasons you should consider applying for this card, if you’re eligible.
+In this post I wanted to share nine reasons you should consider applying for this card, if you’re eligible.

 Up to 3x bonus points